-- Under the executive compensation arrangements approved for Mr. DiNardo in connection with his hiring as Chief Executive Officer, approximately 91.3% of his target total direct compensation is performance based and/or linked to the value of the Company's stock price (based on the equity awards granted to him early in 2012 under his employment agreement and his target annual incentive for fiscal year 2013).
-As used in this proxy statement, the term "total direct compensation" means the aggregate amount of an executive's base salary, target annual incentive awards, and long-term equity incentive awards based on the grant-date fair value of such awards as determined under the accounting principles used in the Company's financial reporting. - The equity awards granted to Mr. DiNardo under his employment agreement included stock options and performance-based restricted stock units.
-The options have value only if the Company's stock price increases during the vesting period, and a portion of these options are subject to performance-based vesting requirements and will vest only if the Company's stock price achieves specified levels over fiscal years 2013 through 2016.
-Mr. DiNardo's performance-based restricted stock units vest only if specified financial targets for fiscal years 2013 through 2015 are achieved and long-term service requirements are met. - The long-term incentive equity awards granted to the other Named Executive Officers in fiscal year 2012 consisted of stock options which are subject to four-year vesting schedules and have value only if the Company's stock price increases over the vesting period.

-- Annual incentive awards for executives are subject to achievement of specific short-term goals deemed important to our long-term growth and success.
-These awards are determined based on multiple financial goals, and no incentives are paid unless the Company achieves threshold levels of performance.
-The performance goals established under the program are intended to be challenging, and consistent with our pay-for-performance philosophy, no amounts have been paid to the Company's executives under the program since fiscal year 2008. - Annual incentive awards are also granted in the form of restricted stock units, rather than cash bonuses, and thus further link the interest of executives with those of stockholders as the value of the bonus opportunity fluctuates with the Company's stock price over the corresponding year.
-The awards (if payable) are subject to maximum payout amounts.
+- Under the executive compensation arrangements approved for Mr. DiNardo, approximately 50% of his target total direct compensation for fiscal year 2015 is performance-based and/or linked to the value of the Company's stock price.
+As used in this proxy statement, the term "total direct compensation" means the aggregate amount of an executive's base salary, target annual incentive awards, and long-term equity incentive awards based on the grant-date fair value of such awards as determined under the accounting principles used in the Company's financial reporting. - During fiscal 2015, we amended a time-based equity award previously granted to Mr. DiNardo so that 50% of the award will vest only if certain financial performance goals in connection with the integration of iML following its acquisition by the Company are achieved by the end of the first quarter of fiscal year 2016.
+If the goals are met, the time-based vesting requirements of this portion of the award continue to apply so this portion would remain scheduled to vest at the end of fiscal year 2017. - The long-term incentive equity awards granted to the other Named Executive Officers in fiscal year 2015 consisted of stock options which are subject to multi-year vesting schedules and have value only if the Company's stock price increases over the vesting period and awards of restricted stock units that are subject to multi-year vesting schedules which provide an additional retention incentive.
+Certain of these awards also include performance-based vesting requirements linked to the long-term growth and development of the Company.
+These equity awards are intended to further align the interests of the Company's executives with those of stockholders. - Annual incentive awards for executives are subject to achievement of specific short-term goals deemed important to our long-term growth and success.
+These awards are determined based on multiple financial goals, and no incentives are paid unless the Company achieves specific threshold levels of performance.
+The performance goals established under the program are intended to be challenging, and consistent with our pay-for-performance philosophy.
+As described in more detail below, based on the Company's financial performance in fiscal year 2015, annual incentive awards for the Named Executive Officers under the management incentive program were paid at 105% of their target levels. - Annual incentive awards are also generally granted in the form of restricted stock units, rather than cash bonuses, and thus further link the interest of executives with those of stockholders as the value of the bonus opportunity fluctuates with the Company's stock price over the corresponding year.
+The awards (if payable) are subject to maximum payout amounts. - The Company has certain stock ownership guidelines applicable to the Participating Executives (as defined above under "Executive Stock Ownership Guidelines"), which were adopted in September 2012, and the Non-Employee Directors, which were adopted in May 2007.
+Under the guidelines, the Participating Executives are expected to own 14,000 shares of Company common stock within three years of being named a Participating Executive.
+Non-Employee Directors are expected to own 14,500 shares of Company common stock within three years of such director's appointment or election. - Our employment agreements with Mr. DiNardo and Mr. Benton contain certain claw-back provisions, as more fully described below under "Description of Employment Agreements." - The Company's compensation arrangements for the Named Executive Officers do not contain any tax gross up provisions. - The Company prohibits short sales and transactions in derivatives of Company securities, including hedging transactions, for all directors and officers of the Company.